 As noted above, lawn specialists recommend using both clover and grass seed to establish the healthiest lawn possible.
 However, don’t spread these different types of seeds together.
 Since clover seed is so small and dense, and usually clumps together at the bottom of the or seed bag, spreading with grass seed usually results in uneven coverage.
 Instead, determine your desired ratio of clover to grass and spread separately.

-Overseeding a Clover Lawn:
+Overseeding a clover lawn:

+If you’re wondering how to get clover to take over grass, here’s what you need to know.
 To add clover to an already established lawn, begin by mowing close to the ground and raking out any thatch that developed over the previous growing season.
 If your lawn needs aerating, now is the time.
 Your clover seed will benefit if sown after a thorough aeration.
 Mix your chosen clover seed with fine sand, sawdust, or soil, and broadcast over desired area.
 If you are seeding a large expanse, you may want to use a broadcast spreader on the smallest setting.
 However, keep in mind that many spreaders don’t accommodate seeds as small as clover.

 The key to giving clover a boost over competing grasses is to cut back on nitrogen-based fertilizers.
 Since clover fixes its own nitrogen, it will thrive even if this nutrient is lacking (while grasses usually won’t).
 Phosphorus (P) and potassium (K) are important, however, so choose a fertilizer with a low nitrogen component in favor of P and K.

-If you are establishing a new lawn, prepare your soil several weeks in advance by removing weeds, stones, and other debris.
+If you are establishing a new lawn, prepare your soil several weeks in advance by removing weeds, stones and other debris.
 Rake or till the top layer of soil to loosen the substrate and then water the area to encourage any remaining weeds to sprout.
 A day or two before planting your lawn, remove any newly sprouted weeds and rake to a smooth, even texture.

 Rake the planted area to lightly cover the seeds.
 They won’t sprout if buried too deeply.
 Compress with a roller or by walking over the area.
 Water regularly until established.

-• Never use herbicides on a clover lawn.
+- Never use herbicides on a clover lawn.
 Your clover won’t survive!

-• A new clover lawn won’t usually flower until after its first year.
+- A new clover lawn won’t usually flower until after its first year.
 After this time, mow once weekly to control bloom coverage (if desired).

-• If you don’t already have clover growing somewhere in your area, you may need to inoculate the soil to prepare it for the clover seed.
+- If you don’t already have clover growing somewhere in your area, you may need to inoculate the soil to prepare it for the clover seed.
 You can buy inoculant from your local garden center.
 Mix into your prepared soil or broadcast with your clover seed at planting time.
 Some clover seed comes encased in inoculant.

 Adding clover to your existing lawn or planting a new lawn with clover in the mix will help reduce the impacts of your little patch of green.
 With fewer requirements and care, and more time for enjoyment, a clover lawn is a natural choice for your overall sustainability solution.